 The great thing about skirts is that they can be styled in a myriad of ways, with many different tops, shoes and accessories, so you can create really many different looks with the same skirt.

 An A-line skirt in 1940s style fits well with a shirt or blouse and a blazer with a lapel collar, and gives a formal look that can be used for everyday and work.
-If you want to create a classic early 1940s look, you can for example wear the skirt with a shirt blouse with shoulder pads and 'pussy bow' tie bow, a blazer, nylon stockings with seams from What Katie Did and a pair of lace-up boots from Miss L Fire or Nordic Shoepeople.
+If you want to create a classic early 1940s look, you can for example wear the skirt with a shirt blouse with shoulder pads and 'pussy bow' tie bow, a blazer, nylon stockings with seams from What Katie Did and a pair of lace-up boots from Miss L Four or Nordic Shoepeople.
 Complete your wartime pinup look with set hair and a makeup in dark shades.

 See all our retro skirts in our store in Copenhagen

 You can look here on our webshop and see what we offer of feminine skirts and other feminine clothes, but if you have the opportunity to look past our store in Copenhagen, we would recommend you to do so, so you can see our full assortment of amazing skirts.
 In the shop work Stine, Kirstine, Line and Cecilie, who are all passionate clothing lovers, and they will do everything they can to help you find the perfect skirt in feminine retro style for you.